mendersoftware/mender-docs/10.Downloads/docs.md

 ### Requirements

-You need two applications for any add-on to function: the [Mender-auth Client](../02.Overview/15.Taxonomy/docs.md) and [Mender Connect](../02.Overview/15.Taxonomy/docs.md).
+You need two applications for any add-on to function: [`mender-auth`](../02.Overview/15.Taxonomy/docs.md), one of the components of the Mender Client, and [Mender Connect](../02.Overview/15.Taxonomy/docs.md).
 If you have used the [express installation](#express-installation) script, you already have both installed.